localytics/chef-sssd/GETTING_STARTED.md

 Introduction
 ============

 We were recently faced with the challenge of implementing a centralized directory service for our AWS infrastructure.
 Having to sync multiple backends for our numerous applications that required authentication was getting cumbersome.
 Additionally, it was also necessary for us to support managing SSH keys and altering sudo permissions on running instances, as re-deploying infrastructure or performing a configuration management run (in our case, Chef) every time a key changed or a new hire joined had became too tedious.
-We researched numerous options, but ultimately decided on a combination of Amazon services and new features in Ubuntu 14.04 to achieve our goals.
+We researched numerous options, but ultimately decided on a combination of Amazon services and new features in Ubuntu 14.04 and CentOS 6.x to achieve our goals.
 This document will guide you through how and why we made the decisions we did, and how you can duplicate our setup in your own environment.
-We implemented our setup using Ubuntu 14.04; however, similar steps could likely be applied to Redhat and/or CentOS 6/7.
+We implemented our setup using Ubuntu 14.04 and CentOS 6.6; however, this cookbook likely supports other Linux distributions.

 Amazon Simple AD
 ----------------